soumyasinghh/Survey-Analysis/README.md

 lat — A specific latitude.
 If used, you must also send long and must not send location. long — A specific longitude.
 If used, you must also send lat and must not send location. full_time — If you want to limit results to full time positions set this parameter to ‘true’.

+Roadmap to the following project;

+1. Getting familiar with https and url
+2. dataset exploration